 This question has a lot of facets.
 First are the child’s maturity, disposition, and experience with being separate from his or her parents.
 These are what I would call emotional and psychological readiness.
 But also consider the various practical necessities that might make your child more “ready.”
 Comfort items.
 Special food needs.
 A cell phone.
 An escape hatch.
 A flash light!
 Ask your child what these might be.

 2. How well do I know this family?

 Reflect on what kind and how much interaction you and your child have had with this family prior to the sleepover invitation.
-Ideally, there have been several or many other kinds of interactions prior to the sleepover.
+Ideally, there have been many other kinds of interactions prior to the sleepover.
 Are the kids in school together?
 Have the adults sat through a few sports games together in the bleachers?
 Driven each other’s kids around?
 How much exposure have the families had to each other?

 3. What kind of adult supervision will there be and who else will be present?

 What influences do these other children or adults bring to the interaction?
 Will there be teenagers present, or others from outside the immediate family?
 Is this a group sleepover, or is your child the only guest?

 Personally, I’d like to have a sense of two things here: the overall feel of the household and to a certain degree how it’s laid out.
 The feel will tell you something about how comfortable your child may be in that setting.
 The layout will tell you something about safety and supervision.
 And from there you might like to know where your child will be sleeping.
 “In the house” may not be enough information, especially for younger children.
 Will she sleep on the floor in her own sleeping bag, or is she expected to sleep in a bed with another youngster?
 Will the kids be in a tent out back?
 Is there a policy in the home about open doors during sleepovers?